sandhyaparna/Data-Science/Modeling/Model Interpretation.md

 * Global Interpretation - Being able to explain the conditional interaction between dependent andindependent variables based on the complete dataset
 * Local Interpretation - Being able to explain the conditional interaction between dependent andindependent variables wrt to a single prediction

+Traditional techniques for Model interpretation are
+* Exploratory analysis and visualization techniques like clustering and dimensionality reduction.
+* Model performance evaluation metrics like precision, recall, accuracy, ROC curve and the AUC (for classification models) and the coefficient of determination (R-square), root mean-square error, mean absolute error (for regression models)

 ### Techniques
 * Skater, Python framework
 * ELI5